Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Results

 Overall, students found Copa to be epistemically valuable.
-All six focus group participants reported that their interactions with Copa supported their problem-solving and that the information it provided was accurate.
+All focus group participants reported that their interactions with Copa supported their problem-solving and the agent's information was accurate.
 This sentiment was echoed in classroom discussions and on the Miro boards, where many students emphasized how Copa helped them better understand the course material (``\textit{It felt like Copa was in the room with us the entire time trying to teach us}'';``\textit{Has a step-by-step process that is easy to follow.}'';``\textit{Provided a reflection after we asked the questions}'').
 Several students also highlighted Copa’s positive tone as a source of motivation and encouragement (``\textit{...polite and encouraging feedback}'',``\textit{... praising us when we got a correct answer}'',``\textit{My favorite part about COPA was its motivative language}'').
-One student, who had struggled with the C2STEM Truck Task two years earlier when no agent was available, shared that she felt ``\textit{a lot more confident}'' in her abilities and ``\textit{got a lot further on my own this time around}''.
+One student, who had struggled with the C2STEM Truck Task two years earlier when no agent was available, reported feeling ``\textit{a lot more confident}'' and ``\textit{got a lot further on [her] own this time around}.''

 Copa supported students' critical thinking and epistemic decision-making (``\textit{...helped me critically think...}''), enabling them to grasp domain concepts they had previously struggled to understand.
-In one instance, one group admitted to Copa that they ``\textit{...have no idea...}'' how to calculate the lookahead distance --- i.e., the distance required for the truck to decelerate and stop at a stop sign.
+In one instance, a group admitted to Copa that they ``\textit{...have no idea...}'' how to calculate the lookahead distance, i.e., the distance required for the truck to decelerate and stop at the stop sign.
 Recognizing their need for guidance, Copa retrieved and presented a relevant kinematic equation from the knowledge base using LC-RAG.
 With this information, the students realized they needed to calculate the truck’s displacement, gaining a clearer understanding of its role in both the equation and the deceleration phase of the Truck Task.